Fadin04/LA-Based-Liveries/README.md

 <details><summary>General Upcoming Releases</summary>

-* Once the liveries are completed, there will also be a SAN ANDREAS version of the LAPD liveries that are being created, this way anyone that wants to use LA based liveries but keep it San Andreas can do that too.
+* Once the liveries are completed, there will also be a SAN ANDREAS version of the LA-Based liveries that are being created, this way anyone that wants to use LA based liveries but keep it San Andreas can do that too.
 * The liveries will already be placed onto the vehicles supplied in the pack, however, links to the original vehicle pack will also be provided along side 2 folders for the templates + liveries.png files used on the pre-made vehicles.

 </details>